aaronKilpatrick/javascript-projects/README.md

 * Template Literals

 I tackled this with *Regular Expressions* I mentioned in the previous projects notes.
 I wanted to add another layer to the previous project as it was far too simple.
 I completed an online *Regex* course online [Regexone](https://regexone.com/) and I wanted to start incorporating them in my projects since I am more comfortable with them now.

+## **T-**Project 021 - Studio Ghibli Api
+**Javascript Used:**
+* DOM Manipulation
+* Fetch (API)
+* Template Literals

+I followed Tania Rascia's [tutorial](https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/) about how to connect to an API.
+She used XMLHttpRequest but I decided to follow along but use *Fetch* as it is far easier and as I am led to believe, the new standard.